palakg01/nameGenerator/README.md

 ## Random Name Generator

-This app generates random names based on the keywords that are typed by the user.
-This can be used for username suggestions or names for your startups, websites, etc.
+All usernames taken?
+No worries!
+This site got you covered.

-The app is built using ReactJS
+It generates random names based on the keywords that are typed by the user.
+It can be used for username suggestions or names for your startups, websites, etc.

-It uses the [@rstacruz/startup-name-generator](https://www.npmjs.com/package/@rstacruz/startup-name-generator) package to generate names
+The app is built using ReactJS and it uses the [@rstacruz/startup-name-generator](https://www.npmjs.com/package/@rstacruz/startup-name-generator) package to generate random names

-You can test the app [here](https://palakg01.github.io/nameGenerator/) 😀
+You can test the app [here](https://palakg01.github.io/nameGenerator/) 😉